Get the latest from TODAY

 - Reapply every two hours.
 And whenever you get out of the water, no matter how much time has passed, or if an ingredient is water resistant.

-Remember to apply sunscreen to often-forgotten parts of your body like your scalp, toes, ears and more.
+Remember to apply sunscreen to often-forgotten parts of your body like your scalp, toes (in between toes, too), ears and more.
 Wear a hat when you can!

 For more information, check out the full story on Consumer Reports.
 This article was originally published on May 5, 2017.